 Loosely based on author Richard Paul Evans’ novel of the same name, “The Mistletoe Secret” follows TV writer Alex (Tyler Hynes) to Midway, Utah, where he’s scoping out a story on a handful of small American cities for the travel show he works on with his boss, Sterling Masters.
 Reluctant that the trip will be worthwhile, Alex is greeted by resort-owner Aria (Kellie Pickler) who’s eager to tell him all about her charming hometown.
 We soon find that Alex’s interest in Aria goes beyond her participation as a subject in his story.

-This film plays to our collective obsession with royal families as we see a young prince meet a woman who has no idea that she’s about to fall in love with Royalty.
+In 2014, the marriage of Prince Harry and Meghan Markle spread royal fever across the globe.
+This film, released the same year, plays to our obsession with royal families as we see a young prince meet a woman who has no idea that she’s about to fall in love with Royalty.
 There’s just one problem: according to his parents, the prince belongs with royalty, not a commoner.
 In this relatable tale about finding love in an unlikely place (and against your family’s wishes) there’s plenty of romance, laughs, and a heartfelt moral.

 Based upon the true story of Heather Krueger and Chris Dempsey, “Once Upon a Christmas Miracle” is a roller coaster of emotions — one minute you feel like you could cry and the next you’re beaming with joy.
 In this romance, Heather Krueger finds out that without a liver transplant, she has just a few months to live.
 When Chris Dempsey, a stranger, gets word of her situation, he is compelled to help, and an unusual yet beautiful friendship blossoms into something more.